World Scout Jamboree: Jamboree on the Trail

 Following on the idea of the Join-in events from the World Jamboree Year, Jamboree on the Trail (or JOTT), is a co-ordinated event where Scouts around the world simultaneously participate in local hikes.
 It takes place on an annual basis on the 2nd Saturday in May.

 This type of event allows Scouts to take part in activities at the same time as other Scouts, promoting the idea of the Scouting brotherhood.
 Participants are awarded a JOTT badge as a recognition of having participated in this worldwide event.

 Smaller events

 There are up to ten smaller Jamboree (or Jamborette) events held each year around the world.
 This includes Regional Jamborees, which are held every three years in their areas of the world.
 Scouts from outside these regions are invited, but attendance is generally lower (for example, the EuroJam 2005 event hosted 10,000 Scouts, mostly from Europe).

-National associations, and sub-national groups, also organise a number of events, such as the WINGS event and KIJ, which is organised by a County level body.
+National associations, and sub-national groups, also organise a number of events, such as the WINGS event and Essex International Jamboree, which is organised by a County level body.